Applying for a grant

 ACRF promotes collaboration amongst researchers and clinicians and encourages novel and innovative cancer research projects.
 All applications are competitively reviewed by the ACRF Medical Research Advisory Committee (MRAC) who recommend the best projects to the ACRF Board of Trustees for funding.

-Find out more about ACRF grants process
+Find out more about ACRF and the grants process

 ACRF grants have led to some ground-breaking discoveries